uranija/BakeACake/README.md

 # BakeACake

 ## Project overview
-- Android Baking App allows Udacity’s resident baker-in-chief, Miriam, to share her recipes with the world.
+- Android Baking App that allows Udacity’s resident baker-in-chief, Miriam, to share her recipes with the world.
-- I created an app that allows a user to select a recipe and see video-guided steps for how to complete it.
+- This app allows a user to select a recipe and see video-guided steps for how to complete it.